-NCSD1 and WYVA EL Tracker for the year of \\\\\
+NCSD1 and WYVA EL Tracker for the year of

-The WIDA Screener will be administered to students in kindergarten and 1st semester of 1st grade.
+The WIDA Screener for Kindergarten will be administered to students in kindergarten and 1st semester of 1st grade.
 The WIDA Screener will be administered to students in the 2nd semester of 1st grade through grade 12.

+School/ Student Student Student ID Date Overall Date

-School/ Grade Student Last Name Student First Name Student ID Date Screened Overall Composite Proficiency Level or Oral Language Proficiency Level if Kindergarten or 1st grade Date Entered into ELL services
+Grade Last Name First Name Screened Composite Entered

+Proficiency into ELL

+Level or Oral services

+Language

+Proficiency

+Level if

+Kindergarten

+or 1 st grade